ZILtoid1991/pixelperfectengine/CONTRIBUTING.md

 Other disallowed behavior include:
 * Trolling.
 * Trying to steer the project in directions it wasn't planned to go in.
-* Bothering the development team with vague ideas.
+* Bothering the development team with vague ideas (Don't be an "idea guy").

 ## Testing